 5.51.6 Policy control aspects

 During AM policy association establishment procedure, the AMF sends to the PCF the Energy Saving indicator as described in clause 5.51.5.
-Based on the Energy Saving indicator the PCF may make policy decisions reusing the existing parameters based on the operator policy.
+The PCF may also subscribe the notification from EIF for energy consumtion information.
+Based on the Energy Saving indicator, EIF notification and operator policy, the PCF may make policy decisions reusing the existing parameters.

-Editor's note: A notification for the energy related information, if any, should not be provided from the UDM/UDR.
-Whether the notification for the energy related information from the EIF is provided to the PCF and what are the notification details, are FFS.